Keynote Presentations

 Designed for Alzheimer’s Caregivers, families, or anyone impacted by this disease: Alan brings home the realities of Alzheimer’s with his candid presentation about his mother’s struggle.

 The one-hour presentation starts with Alan introducing his mom, Ida, through a brief video.
 He shares poignant stories of how he and his family discovered she was sick with Alzheimer’s and not simply aging.
-Alan talks about how it shook him to his core and compelled him to think broadly about how to make a difference.
+Alan talks about how it shook him to his core and compelled him to think broadly about making a difference.
 As a result, he set the goal of climbing the highest mountain on each of the seven continents.
-Alan spent only one year conveying hope, need, and urgency to people worldwide that the current Alzheimer’s environment was unacceptable and must change.
+Alan spent only one-year conveying hope, need, and urgency to people worldwide that the current Alzheimer’s environment was unacceptable and must change.
 Today, in 2023, the situation, while improved, remains unacceptable.

 He then takes audiences on a whirlwind tour of all eight mountain climbs, showing stunning pictures and videos and telling incredible stories that inspire the audience.
-He uses the questions of “Is it hard or impossible?” and the mantra of “1000 reason to stop and only 1 to go on.”
+He uses the questions of “Is it hard or impossible?” and the mantra of “1000 reasons to stop and only 1 to go on.”
 Alan asks audience members to consider their struggles, find hope, and push on each day despite seemingly insurmountable obstacles.
-He goes in-depth on climbing to the summit of Mt.
-Everest, showing the audience amazing pictures and videos revealing the extreme conditions.
+He goes in-depth on climbing Mt.
+Everest’s summit, showing the audience amazing pictures and videos revealing the extreme conditions.
 His video of making a dedication to his mom from the summit brings the entire presentation into an emotional crescendo.
 He concludes with a dose of humor and his thoughts on Alzheimer’s journey with points about “If I knew then what I know now” and “What I would have done differently.”

 The address is ideal for an annual meeting or fundraising event.